ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/06-streams/assignment.md

 So far, we've been using ES|QL to parse our proxy logs at query-time.
 While incredibly powerful for quick analysis, we can do even more with our logs if we parse them at ingest-time.

+While you could use our OOTB integration to parse nginx logs, we've customized our nginx logs with a duration.
+Streams is really good at working with this.

 # Parsing with Streams

 We will be working with Elastic [Streams](https://www.elastic.co/docs/solutions/observability/logs/streams/streams) which makes it easy to setup log parsing pipelines.